Kids’ Valley Garden

 Watering

-An average garden needs about 1" (2.5 cm) of rainfall each week.
-Some plants require moremoisturewhile others prefer less.
+An average garden needs about 1 inch (2.5 cm) of rainfall each week.
+Some plants require more moisture, while others prefer less.
 How often your garden will need watering will be influenced by the following factors:

 watering can

-• and the amount of organic matter in the soil.
+• Amount of organic matter in the soil

-Each of these will affect how quickly your garden dries and how often you will have to replenish it.
-Some sprinklers have a volume gauge built that you can set for the amount ofwateryou want to fall on your garden.
+Each of these factors will affect how quickly your garden dries and how often you will have to replenish it.
+Some sprinklers have a volume gauge built-in that you can set for the amount of water you want to fall on your garden.

 • Use any clean, straight-sided container like a soup can or a glass jar.

-• Use a permanent marker and a ruler to measure and mark every 1/4" (.5 cm) on the outside of the can starting at the bottom.
+• Use a permanent marker and a ruler to measure and mark every ¼ inch (0.6 cm) on the outside of the can, starting at the bottom.

 • Find an unsheltered spot in the garden that receives an average amount of rainfall and sprinkler water.
 Make sure nothing hangs over the mouth of the jar.